arashnrim/whats-next/README.md

 >
 > If you wish to run the `lint` script manually, you will need to pass in the path to the directory or file you wish for ESLint to lint.
 This is different from the usual behaviour, which invokes `next lint` that automatically passes in the appropriate paths to lint.

 - ESLint is configured with Husky via `lint-staged` — this allows you to commit your files without worrying about running ESLint manually beforehand; before committing, `lint-staged` will run ESLint to fix any fixable errors in your code.
+To ensure Husky is working, be sure to run Husky (`yarn husky` or equivalent) beforehand.

 > **Important!**
 >